-Marvair strongly recommends that the heat pump be serviced a minimum of twice a year - once prior to the heating season and once prior to the cooling season.
+Marvair, Inc. strongly recommends that the heat pump be serviced a minimum of twice a year - once prior to the heating season and once prior to the cooling season.
 At this time the filters, evaporator coil, condenser coil, the cabinet, and condensate drains should be serviced as described below.
-Also at this time, the heat pump should be operated in the cooling and heating cycles as described in the Start-Up Chapter.
-In addition to this seasonal check-out, the heat pump unit should be maintained as follows:
+Also at this time, the heat pump should be operated in the cooling and heating cycles as described in Chapter 3, Start-Up.
+In addition to this seasonal check-out, the unit should be maintained as follows: